 Therefore, per our definition of the paradigm, the example of the consciousness may be used as a model for a paradigm for improving our understanding on what should be our origin and that, correlated, of the universe.

-The example of our galaxy (the Milky Way) illustrates an additional problem.
+The example of our galaxy (the Milky Way) illustrates a crucial problem.
 It is difficult to totally describe something from inside!
 If the shape and content of our neighboring galaxies appear to us clearly in our telescopes, it is not the case for our galaxy (we see a white trail on the sky).
 We know that the stars that we see in the sky are their projection onto the surface of a celestial sphere and we locate by angular coordinates.
 The distance of objects is not directly accessible to us.
 It is by using the physical properties of celestial objects and some parameters, (brightness, size, ..) that we know, and that we associate to the laws of physics, that we get it

 Thus for the Milky Way, where we are in an “arm”, it is through statistical over-densities in stars (which we attribute to our galaxy) on the celestial sphere that we estimate its shape and dimensions. .